Everyone

 Fair process

 What is fair depends on the circumstances.
-Employers do not have to have to complete the process perfectly — minor errors may not make the whole process unfair.
+Employers do not have to have to complete the process perfectly — errors may not make the whole process unfair.
 Any relevant provisions in the employment agreement and workplace policies or procedures must be followed.

 For example, it may not be seen as reasonable if an employer only gave short notice of requirement to attend a disciplinary meeting and did not give the employee the opportunity to have a support person.